Litharge/ParlPy/README.md

     pipenv install ParlPy==0.1.0

+## Intended Usage

+A list of bills to collect information about is generated using either the `update_all_bills_in_session` or the `get_changed_bills_in_session` methods of a BillsOverview object from parlpy.bills.bill_list_fetcher.
+The former simply gets a list of all bills and places them in member DataFrame `bills_overview_data`.
+The latter has persistence, so that its first run behaves like `update_all_bills_in_session`, but after this places only bills updated after it was last run in the DataFrame.

+The BillsOverview object is then passed to todo: iterator

 ## Example Usage

 To fetch bills updated since our scraper was last called (uses pickled variable for persistence between program runs)